Cabinet Grade Prefinished Plywood 4×8 Sheets

 • In-Stock & Fast Delivery: Always in stock and ready to ship or pick up from our NJ warehouse

-• Core Material: High-quality poplar plywood
+Core Material Multi-ply poplar plywood core

 Delivery & Pickup: